jetify-com/tyson/README.md

 [Greenspun's Tenth Rule](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule):
 > **The Tarpit Law of Programming**:
 > "Every configuration language that supports logic, eventually evolves into an ad-hoc,
-> informally-specified, bug-ridden, and slow implementation of a Turing complete language."
+> informally-specified, bug-ridden, and slow implementation of a Turing-complete language."

-This is meant to be tongue-in-cheek: many of the above languages are well-specified, and not buggy ... but still, while trying to adopt them, we found ourselves frustrated, wishing that instead of learning a new syntax, we could just use an existing, widely adopted language like TypeScript instead.
+This is meant to be tongue-in-cheek: many of the above languages are well-specified, and not buggy, some are not even Turing-complete ... but still, while trying to adopt them, we found ourselves frustrated, wishing that instead of learning a new syntax, we could just use an existing, widely adopted language like TypeScript instead.